20V Max Vs 18V: Setting the Record Straight

 “There was a major difference in power when I switched from an 18V system to a 20V system.”
 Ah, if I only had quarter for every time I heard that one…

 The 18V vs 20V Max debate will continue to go on no matter how many times I step into someone else’s conversation and explain it to them.
-Let me take the drama out of the conversation now – they’re the same.
+Let me take the drama out of the conversation now: They’re the same.
+We promise you.

 I’d love to stop there, but people will insist on arguing that the 20V Max systems are simply more powerful than 18V because, well, 20 is bigger than 18. *sigh*

 Seriously though, I love talking about this stuff, so let’s jump on it.
 Here in the U.S., manufacturers such as Bosch, Milwaukee, Ridgid, Ryobi, and Makita are all running on an 18V battery platform.
 DeWalt and Porter-Cable run on their 20V Max systems.
 A voltmeter is all that it takes to offer some quantifiable data, and a look inside the battery will show you why.

 Inside your battery pack are the individual battery cells.
 In an 18V/20V Max system, they are always set in groups of 5 wired in a series.
 Each group of 5 is then wired in parallel to increase the number of amp hours and overall battery capacity in watt-hours.
 For more on that, check out our feature on Voltage vs. Amp Hours.

 Each one of those battery cells has two voltage ratings – nominal and maximum.
 The amount of voltage that a battery produces when fully charged is higher than when it begins to discharge, even slightly.
 It’s actually a chemical characteristic of the lithium-ion system.
 Each battery cell has a nominal voltage of 3.6 volts and a maximum voltage of just over 4 volts.

 - 3.6 volts (nominal) x 5 cells = 18 volts